lapisrocks/rpo/README.md

 ## Examples

 Here are some example strings we optimized.
 These are effective across language models and jailbreaks.
+It is fair to directly use these strings for baseline comparisons.

 Starling-7B
 ```